Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: DISCUSSION

 \section{DISCUSSION}

-The results of the experiments in the uncluttered setting show that the proposed ranking-based method for evaluating the candidate grasp poses achieves a lower failure rate compared to selecting the pose randomly or close to the truss center of mass.
+The results of the first experiment in the non-cluttered setting show that the proposed ranking-based method achieves a lower failure rate compared to selecting the pose randomly or close to the truss center of mass.

 In the second experiment, a lower failure rate was obtained when grasping tomato trusses in the cluttered setting compared to isolated trusses.
 Intuitively, the latter should be an easier task, which likely means that the difference is not statistically significant.
 However, these results show that the tomato truss detection and preprocessing steps effectively simplify the cluttered problem to essentially grasping in isolation.
-Most perception failures were a result of inadequate predictions from the grasp pose identification network.
+Most perception failures were a result of inadequate proposals by the grasp pose identification network.
 Therefore, the overall performance could be further improved by increasing the amount of data used to train this network.

 After the experiments, no visual damage was observed on the tomatoes.
 However, after repeatably gripping and releasing the same trusses, some abrasion damage was observed on the skin of the peduncles.
-This will clearly not be an issue in the industrial setting, where each truss will be handled only once.
+This will clearly not be an issue in the industrial setting, where each truss will be handled only once and, in addition, a specialised gripper can be used.

-A limitation of our experiments is that they were performed with only one type of tomato trusses.
-Although the system was tested and tried successfully on different varieties, no reliable conclusions can be drawn about the success rate of the proposed method for other types of trusses, for instance, cherry tomatoes.
+A limitation of our validation experiments is that they were performed with only one tomato variety.
+Although the system was during its development tested on other tomato varieties, no reliable conclusions can be drawn about the success rate of the proposed method for other varieties, for instance, cherry tomatoes.

 The perception steps, tomato truss detection, preprocessing, grasp pose identification, and grasp pose ranking take approximately $0.05\pm0.01$, $2.00\pm0.24$, $0.64\pm0.21$, and $5.15\pm0.60$ seconds, respectively, on a computer with an Intel i7-8750H processor and NVIDIA GeForce GTX 1060 GPU.
-Note that the autoencoder of the grasp pose ranking step was run on the CPU due to GPU memory constraints.
-The whole 'pick and place' cycle, which includes the perception and returning to start, takes around 30 seconds.
+Note that the grasp pose ranking autoencoder was run on the CPU due to GPU memory constraints.
+The whole pick-and-place cycle, including returning the manipulator to the initial pose, takes around 30 seconds.